|Pilot S/Ldr John Evelyn Todd, 271707 (POW, died 7-22-44) Dalby, QLD

 Fitter LAC (A/Sgt) Richard Murray Howard, 47149 (escaped) Mt, Gambier, SA

 Armourer LAC (A/Sgt) Harold Francis Jones, 71534 (escaped) Scone, NSW

-Over Panapai Airfield but did not drop any bombs and received light anti-aircraft fire.
-During a second bomb run, dropped two 250 lbs bombs and numerous incendiaries and photographs taken, and heavy anti-aircraft fire was received but not accurate.
-Ships in Kavieng Harbor opened fire with intense and accurate anti-aircraft fire aimed at this Catalina.
-Over Kavieng Airfield, made a third bomb run dropping two 500 lbs bombs and photographs were taken.
-The flying boat received intense and accurate anti-aircraft fire that required evasive maneuvers.
+On their second bomb run, dropped two 250 pound bombs and numerous incendiaries and took photographs and was targeted by heavy anti-aircraft fire that was not accurate.
+Over Kavieng Harbor, ships opened fire with intense and accurate anti-aircraft fire.
+During the third bomb run over Kavieng Airfield, released two 500 pound bombs and took more photographs while receiving intense and accurate anti-aircraft fire that required evasive maneuvers.

 Fates of the Crew